dotdigitize/legion_agi/README.md

 ### The Role of Open-Source Models in AGI Development

-Open-source models like LLaMA 3.1: 8B and Gemma2: 2B, as demonstrated in the provided code sample, have shown remarkable versatility across various tasks, including text generation, commonsense reasoning, and symbolic reasoning.
+Open-source models like LLaMA 3.1: 8B, as demonstrated in the provided code sample, have shown remarkable versatility across various tasks, including text generation, commonsense reasoning, and symbolic reasoning.
 These models are optimized for performance across a diverse range of applications, and their open-source nature enables the broader community to contribute to ongoing enhancements and innovations.

-By incorporating open-source models like LLaMA and Gemma, Legion AI fosters an environment of accessibility and collaboration.
+By incorporating open-source local language models, Legion AI fosters an environment of accessibility and collaboration.
 This approach aligns with the project's mission to advance toward AGI through community-driven research, rather than depending on proprietary, commercial models.

 ### Why Collaboration Matters